 Admins have several options when choosing which network topology to use.
 The choice will depend in part on the size and scale of their organizations, their business goals, and their budget.

 Star topology is the most common type of setup you’ll find.
 The network is arranged so that nodes are connected to a central hub, which acts as a server.
-The hub manages data transmission across the network.
+The hub manages data flow across the network.
 In other words, any piece of data sent through the network travels through the central hub before ending at its destination.

 PROS: